Oxford Farming Conference

 The Oxford Farming Conference (OFC) is an annual conference for the UK's farmers that takes place in Oxford, United Kingdom, in the first week of January.

-The 73rd annual conference will run from 2–4 January 2019 at University of Oxford's Examination Schools, in the High Street, central Oxford.
-The theme “World of Opportunity" will be explored and discussed by visionary speakers from around the world.
-Future farming, innovation and the world beyond Brexit will be three key topics at the 2019 event.
+The 73rd annual conference ran from 2–4 January 2019 at University of Oxford's Examination Schools, in the High Street, central Oxford.
+The theme “World of Opportunity" was explored and discussed by visionary speakers from around the world.
+Future farming, innovation and the world beyond Brexit were three key topics at the 2019 event.

 Speakers in the past have included (listed in their role at time of conference):